asavschaeffer/better-quest/README.md

 ## Better Quest

-Better Quest is a focus-timer RPG: you run a timed session for a quest, then earn EXP that grows your avatar’s Stand stats (STR/DEX/STA/INT/SPI/CRE/VIT).
+Better Quest is a focus-timer RPG: you run a timed session for a quest, then earn EXP that grows your avatar's Stand stats (STR/DEX/STA/INT/SPI/CHA/VIT).
 This repo contains a **web** version and an **Expo mobile** version.

 ### Quick start